emersonrafaels/machine_learning/Test and Validation/README.md

     <img alt="Machine Learning - Tests and Validation - Kfolds" title="#TEST_VALIDATION_KFOLDS" src="./assets/kfolds.png" />
 </h1>

+*The example above is for any process using 5 folds.
+The number of folds is chosen by the data scientist.

 <h1 align="center">
     <img alt="Machine Learning - Tests and Validation - Kfolds" title="#TEST_VALIDATION_KFOLDS" src="./assets/grid_search_cross_validation.png" />
 </h1>